zxiiro/zxiiro.github.io/site/resume.rst

 Volunteer at the Free and Open Source Software Learning Center.
 Was the Lead Developer for Freeseer video capture software written using Python, PyQt4, and GStreamer.
-Configured laptops to be used as recording stations for events.
+Configured laptops for use as recording stations at conference events.
 Filming open source conferences and events to post them on the FOSSLC website.
 Mentor students participating in programs such as GSoC, Fedora SoC, UCOSP for the Freeseer project.